MarcosMeli/DHT11/README.md

 DHT
 ===

-An Arduino library for reading the DHT family of temperature and humidity sensors.
+An Arduino library for reading the DHT11 sensor of temperature and humidity.

 Written by Mark Ruys, <mark@paracas.nl>.

 Features
 --------
-  - Support for DHT11 and DHT22, AM2302, RHT03
+  - Support for DHT11 only
-  - Auto detect sensor model
   - Low memory footprint
   - Very small code